Elfvine7991/cisco-packet-tracer-routing-lab/README.md

 SSH is configured for secure remote access.
 A standard ACL is applied to VTY lines to restrict management access.
 Unused ports are assigned to an unused VLAN for basic Layer 2 security.
+DTP is disabled on all switch-to-switch links to prevent unwanted dynamic trunk negotiation.
 PortFast and BPDU Guard are configured on access ports to improve convergence and protect against accidental switch connections.

 ## Files